devhammed/wickedstate/README.md

 ### `$effect`

-The `$effect` magic property allows you to run a function whenever one of the state properties used in it changes.
+The `$effect` magic property will run a function on mount and whenever one of the state properties used in it changes.

 ```html
 <div